 Published on June 9th, 2015 | by Pro Wrestling Stories0

-Welcome to the mid-week edition of Pro Wrestling Stories!
-Here’s a story of how the beast incarnate almost did himself in.
+Here’s the story of how the Beast Incarnate almost did himself in.
 Enjoy the read!

 “I would say Brock Lesnar was my greatest rival.